vemonet/stardog-demo/README.md

 Mappings in Stardog is done using the Stardog Mapping Syntax (SMS).

-Here we provide an example of mappings from a `patients.csv` file to a Person, and it's Death, if recorded
+Here we provide an example of mappings from a `patients.csv` file to a Person, and it's Death, if recorded.

 Mapping from patients to the Person class, converting the gender from M/F to 0/1 to comply with the OMOP CDM: